bsbanotto/holbertonschool-machine_learning/reinforcement_learning/deep_q_learning/README.md

 and although this is probably silly, I want to remember this time forever

-Create (breakout) conda environment using this command from the environment directory `conda env create -f environment.yml`
+Create (breakout) conda environment using this command from the environment directory `conda env create -f environment/environment.yml`

 Activate the deep_q environment
 `conda activate deep_q`

-Install requirements using this command fron the environment directory `pip install -r requirements.txt`
+Install requirements using this command fron the environment directory `pip install -r environment/requirements.txt`

 To use this environment in a Jupyter Notebook
 1. Install ipykernel